As at 31 Mar '22

 Disbursed for one-time

 "Back to School" Project

-Eligible to Progress to Institutes of Higher Learning
+Eligible to progress to next level of education and Institutes of Higher Learning

 Students in Sheltered Workshops